COVESA/s2dm/docs/CONTRIBUTING.md

 # Contributing to Simplified Semantic Data Modeling

-> **NOTE:** This document explains how to contribute to the data modeling approach itself.
+This document explains how to contribute to the data modeling approach itself.
 If you want to contribute to a certain data specification of a particular domain, then follow the [modeling guide](docs/MODELING_GUIDE.md) instead.

 ## Development Environment